2006 United States Senate elections: Maryland

 This was Maryland's first open Senate seat since 1986, when Senator Barbara Mikulski was first elected.

 Kevin Zeese, the nominee for the Green, Populist and Libertarian Parties, was also on the ballot.

 Though Steele lost the general election by 10% of the vote, a much wider margin than predicted, his was and remains the best showing for a Republican in a Senate race in Maryland since Charles Mathias, Jr. was re-elected in 1980 with 66% of the vote.

-Both Steele and Cardin made controversial statements and advertising throughout the campaign.

 Cardin primarily attacked Steele over his close relations with President Bush, including pictures of Bush and Steele in Cardin's TV ads.
 Steele focused on low taxes, less government spending, free markets and national security.

 Despite polls days before the election showing the race at a 3% margin, Cardin won by more than 10% with a 178,295-vote margin.
 Steele conceded defeat at 9:02 p.m.
 EST.